 And when we were done with that, we were off to the races!
 Let’s take a look now at how HMA functions on a day-to-day basis.

-So out of the box, Hide My Ass VPN is configured to connect you to the fastest server available based on your location — they call this Lightning Connect.
+So out of the box, HMA VPN is configured to connect you to the fastest server available based on your location — they call this Lightning Connect.
 We flipped the switch and we were connected to the internet using the VPN, masking our IP address, keeping us safe and protected.

 But there are a few other features available that we found pretty handy in our day-to-day operations.
 For one, you can shuffle the IP address you’re connecting through if you’re having trouble getting things to load.
 This is helpful since you get to avoid disconnecting from the VPN and manually selecting another server.

 Did You Know: There are four types of IP addresses — public, private, static, and dynamic, and there are two versions of these four types — IPv4 and IPv6.
 IPv4 addresses are 32 bits long, and IPv6 addresses are 128.4

 We also really loved how their server list was organized.
 It’s broken down by continent, and further refined by country.
 This is really helpful if you’re trying to access something unique to a specific country.

 You can also “favorite” servers for faster connection.
 See the little heart in the image above?
 Clicking that automatically moves that server to your favorite list.
 Finally, at the bottom of the list, we found servers optimized for streaming and P2P file sharing — this is really helpful functionality for folks who are using a VPN for these specific purposes.

 We were also really happy to find that our performance hardly suffered while using the HMA VPN.
 In an anecdotal sense, we noticed no significant slowdowns in our day-to-day browsing and streaming, and when we tested our standard and VPN connections side by side, the differences weren’t super noticeable.
 Here’s a peek at what we found …